umjennifer/umjennifer.github.io/about.md

 layout: default
 ---

-# Milestones
+# milestones
 **1995**
-* Born to Cambodian refugees/immigrants that survived the [Khmer Rouge genocide](https://en.wikipedia.org/wiki/Khmer_Rouge)
+* Born in Los Angeles, CA to Cambodian refugees/immigrants that survived the [Khmer Rouge genocide](https://en.wikipedia.org/wiki/Khmer_Rouge)

 **2006**
 * Stopped listening to Radio Disney.
 Fell in love with hip-hop